Skip to main content

 - split: Answer should be given as a sum P + sum P_{ij} / Q_i^j, with the Q_i irreducible and deg(P_{ij}) <= deg(Q_i).

-- quotient: Answer is p/q with p and q polynomials.
+- quotient: Answer is p/q with p and q expanded polynomials.
 Not necessarily coprime.

 fb_solve_in(eq)